-The largest industrial sections are Public administration, education & health (35%) and Distribution, hotels & restaurants (18%).
+The largest industrial sections are Public administration, education & health and Distribution, hotels & restaurants.

 Table 6 provides an analysis of persons in employment by industry (SIC 2007).
-The major industries in terms of employment were Public administration, education & health (34.8%) and Distribution, hotels & restaurants (18.5%).
-Just over one per cent were employed in the Energy and water industry.
+The major industries in terms of employment were Public administration, education & health (34.0%) and Distribution, hotels & restaurants (18.2%).
+Just under two per cent were employed in the Energy and water industry.